statiqdev/Website/input/web/content-and-data/content/content-hierarchy.md

 # Flattening

-There are many times when instead of a hiearchy you'd rather have a flat collection of documents.
+There are many times when instead of a hierarchy you'd rather have a flat collection of documents.
 Calling `Flatten()` on a collection of documents will collapse the entire tree into a flat sequence.
 Note that each document will still contain it's children, it's just that they'll all be part of the result sequence.